XiLin03/XiLin03.github.io/content/authors/admin/_index.md

 I am an undergraduate student at Dalian University of Technology.
 Here, he is majoring in Mechanical Engineering in Dalian University of Technology - University of California, Irvine Joint Program, and pursuing a dual degree in Automation at Dalian University of Technology.
 I have academic research experience in robot design, control, and perception.

-I am doing research intern in JHU supervised by Prof. Chen Li now.
+I am in JHU now and looking for new research opportunity.

 Besides, I am looking for PhD position in robotics, plz give me an interview to show myself, thx :)
 {style="text-align: justify;"}